NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Introduction

 \subsection{The Challenge}

 Whenever a fingerprint is generated from the same device, the digitized fingerprint should be exact for its use in security functions.
-However, fingerprints generated at different time instances are susceptible to unpredictable noise such as thermal noise, supply voltage fluctuations, device aging and, consequently, differ in some bits.
+However, fingerprints generated at different time instances are susceptible to unpredictable noise, such as thermal noise, supply voltage fluctuations, and device aging, and, consequently, differ in some bits.
 First, the positions of flipped raw bits vary.
-Second, the exact number of flipped raw bits varies from time to time.
-Thus, it is challenging to determine reliable raw bits and existing memory fingerprinting schemes cannot naturally tolerate noise in the raw noisy fingerprint space.
-Hence, it is usually infeasible to regenerate a fingerprint identical to a reference template that is stored, for example, in a secure server for building security functions between servers and devices as illustrated in Fig.~\ref{fig:ECClessF1a}.
+Second, the number of flipped raw bits varies from time to time.
+Thus, it is challenging to determine reliable raw bits, and existing memory fingerprinting schemes cannot naturally tolerate noise in the raw, noisy fingerprint space.
+Therefore, it is often infeasible to regenerate a fingerprint identical to a reference template that is securely stored (e.g., in a server) for directly building security functions between it and devices, as shown in Fig.~\ref{fig:ECClessF1a}.